RAJENKA/food-truck-challenge/README.md

-## Food truck finder based on user entered geo coordinates (Latitude, Longitude) for the cisty of San Franscisco
+## Food truck finder based on user entered geo coordinates (Latitude, Longitude) for the city of San Franscisco
  - API returns the details of the food trucks, which are legal, approved and operation within specified radius.

  ## Repository content